 For the dip, I have used my vegan mayonnaise recipe as a base.
 To give it a more spicy flavor, I have added 3 teaspoons of sriracha sauce.
 Beat the dip well to combine and serve.

 These baked quinoa zucchini bites are a must-have for your next party if you are trying to sneak in greens and nutrition into your kid’s diet than these bites are a perfect choice.

 Let me know in the comments if you try this recipe.
 Feel free to contact me with any questions or inquiries, and I would be happy to answer them.

 Craving for more, try some other outstanding appetizers–

 - 1 cup Zucchini peeled, shredded and squeezed

 - 1 cup Oats Flour

-- 2 teaspoon Sriracha sauce (adjust according to taste)
+- 2 teaspoons Sriracha sauce (adjust according to taste)